lowedown/TemplateModelHelper/README.md

     }

 When checking out the code you'll notice the missing reference to IGlassBase.
 Just point it at your own implementation.

+## Unit Testing

+If you need to test code using the helper's extension methods, you can replace the helper implementation through a mock like this:

+    ITemplateModelHelper<IGlassBase> mock = new MyMockTemplateModelHelper();
+    GlassTemplateModelExtensions.Helper = mock;

+You could also extend the HelperFactory() in the GlassTemplateModelExtensions class to get the helper implementation from your DI container of choice.

+## Other OR Mappers

+By implementing the *ITemplateModelHelper<T>* interface, you can also build implementations for other OR mappers than Glass.